orisai/scheduler/docs/README.md

 ### Callback job

-Calls given Closure, when job is run
+Call a given Closure when the job runs:

 ```php
 use Closure;